Board of Trustee Meetings

 Nathan is a lifelong resident of Anne Arundel County.
 Professionally, he works as an attorney and practices family law in Annapolis, MD.
 Since 2018, he has served on the Anne Arundel County Council representing District 3.
 He resides in Pasadena with his wife and two children.

-Tom McCarthy, Land Acquisition and Planning, Maryland Department of Natural Resources serves as the Governor’s Representative. http://www.dnr.maryland.gov/land/
+Tom McCarthy, Conservation Easement Supervisor at the Maryland Department of Natural Resources, serves as the Governor’s Representative. http://www.dnr.maryland.gov/land/

 Delegate Jim Gilchrist serves as a representative of the Speaker of the House of Delegates. https://msa.maryland.gov/msa/mdmanual/06hse/html/msa14617.html